-Last year, Freedom Park Conservancy started planting a stunning tribute to our ATL hero, John Lewis.
+A couple of years ago, Freedom Park Conservancy started planting a stunning tribute to our ATL hero, John Lewis.
 The late Congressman fulfilled many key roles in the civil rights movement and its actions to end legalized racial segregation in the United States.

 Atlanta have honored his work and legacy with this touching tribute, a field full of daffodils, and a forest of 300 trees.
 The garden is called The Flowering Forest, and will soon be in full bloom to honor the Atlantan icon!

 The daffodils bloom for John Lewis’ birthday, which happens during Black History Month on February 21.